theRealAph/ScopeLocals/README.md

 Note that this isn't quite the same as the scope local example because it's not re-entrant: if `TL_CALLBACK` was set when this code was executed its setting would be lost.
-The closest equivalent of the example above might be something like
+The closest thread-local equivalent of the scope-local example above might be something like

 ```
         var prev = TL_LOGGER.get();